livewire/livewire/docs/lifecycle-hooks.md

 }
 ```

-Now, anytime the `$username` property is updated client-side because we added the `updated()` hook, we can ensure that the value will always be lowercase.
+Now, anytime the `$username` property is updated client-side, we will ensure that the value will always be lowercase.

 Because you are often targeting a specific property when using update hooks, Livewire allows you to specify the property name directly as part of the method name.
-Here's the same example from above but rewritten utilizing this technique.
+Here's the same example from above but rewritten utilizing this technique:

 ```php
 use Livewire\Component;